EugenMayer/helm-charts/charts/rundeck/README.md

 History: This chart has been taken from [charts incubator](https://github.com/helm/charts/tree/master/incubator/rundeck) and adopted to newly standards, since the old repository has been archived and is no longer maintained.

 - Added database configuration support
-- add proper secret for the admin user
+- add proper secret for user creation (`realm.properties`)
+- add configuration to the `rundeck-config.properties`
 - add proper support for plugins
 - add proper default volumes and claims
 - handle security context properly to fix volume mounts